 - 41.3.1 Stewards, as part of their representational responsibilities, may participate in the resolution of bargaining unit employees' grievances and concerns.
-Stewards are authorized to investigate and process grievances and carry out representational responsibilities as representatives of the Union for the bargaining unit. - 41.3.2 Employee(s) will have the right to request and to have a representative present during investigatory interviews (as provided in Section 37.4), meetings regarding disciplinary or corrective action, meetings regarding grievances, and conferences/discussions with management to discuss the employee's concerns.
+Stewards are authorized to investigate and process grievances and carry out representational responsibilities as representatives of the Union for the bargaining unit.
+Stewards also coach and mentor new stewards. - 41.3.2 Employee(s) will have the right to request and to have a representative present during investigatory interviews (as provided in Section 37.4), meetings regarding disciplinary action, meetings regarding grievances, and conferences/discussions with management to discuss the employee's concerns.
 Management will either grant the request for Union representation or terminate the meeting, conference, or discussion.